 Mr Alan Moran

 The purpose of the College Foundation is to promote voluntary tax-deductible giving by parents/carers and the community to College gift funds.
-These funds include the Building Fund, Scholarship Fund, Library Fund and the Annual Appeal Fund.
+These funds include the Building Fund, Scholarship Fund and Library Fund.

-The College Foundation is run by the Foundation Board, which consists of members of the College Council and the wider community.
+The College Foundation is run by the College Council.
 All funds raised by the College Foundation are distributed to directly benefit the students of the College.

 The Building Fund is designed to raise money to purchase land and to construct buildings in the College.
 Over the last 29 years, each successive generation of parents/carers has regularly contributed to the Fund according to their means.